symphorien/spectral-noise-analysis-usenix-artifact/tamarin/README.md

 You will find the sources of all these versions in this folder, as well as binaries.

+## Using Nix

+Our toolchain is complicated and we highly recommend that you use Nix to obtain it effortlessly.
+Running `nix-shell` in the `thesis` folder of the Vacarme sources will provide you with the right version of Tamarin.
+See `vacarme/README.md` for the full walkthrough.

+Instructions below are there only if you cannot use the Nix package manager.

 ## Compiling from source

 Tamarin is most easily built with stack.
 Install it first.